My name is Gazelle Sharmahd I’m your Dossier Leader

 Mass Executions & Politically Motivated Death Sentences

 Iran consistently ranks among the world's top executioners by absolute number.
 The Islamic Republic uses the death penalty at extraordinary rates, with ethnic and religious minorities — particularly Kurds, Baloch, Arabs, and Bahais — executed at rates disproportionate to their share of the population.
-Executions are carried out for crimes including drug trafficking, adultery, apostasy, moharebeh (enmity against God), and political charges framed as armed rebellion — categories that are applied selectively and punitively against minority community members.
+Executions are carried out for crimes including drug trafficking, adultery, apostasy, moharebeh (enmity against God), and political charges framed as armed rebellion.

 02